• Skip to primary navigation

 Mini-Chopper

 Similar to a standard food processor a mini chopper is a great kitchen aid.
 It is basically a tiny version of the mixing bowl design with a short, wide bowl and chopping blades.
-It can finely chop up small volumes of ingredients like herbs, onion, and garlic without reducing them to a paste.
+It can finely chop up smaller batches of ingredients like herbs, onion, and garlic without reducing them to a paste.

 It can save you hours of chopping and I love the fact that you end up with beautifully prepared food without that dreaded garlic staining on your hands.